zzzprojects/learn-orm/tutorials/dapper-transaction/update-data.md

 }
 ```

-Let's execute the above code and if you retrieve all the books from the database, you will see that the above-mentioned books are updated.
+Let's execute the above code, and if you retrieve all the books from the database, you will see that the above-mentioned books are updated.

 <img src="images/update-data-1.png" alt="Retrieve data">